 The Espoir development consists of 2 wellhead towers tied back to the Espoir FPSO.
 Each wellhead tower (WHT) has 12 well slots, currently all in use with the West WHT located 5.5km from the FPSO.
-The FPSO, which was leased until July 2023, is turret moored in ~120m water depth, 19km from shore.
+The FPSO, which was purchased by the JV in July 2023, is turret moored in \sim 120m water depth, 19km from shore.
 The FPSO provides water injection and gas lift to each WHT.